akikuno/TBA-2022-11-08/contents/strategy.md

-# How to solve the problem
+# How to think a problem

 ## Set your goal⛳